Totoroxdxd/SC1015_MiniProject/README.md

 ---

 # Presentation Video link
-[Click Here](https://youtu.be/Pimvlokebh0) to video our presentation video.
+[Click Here](https://youtu.be/Pimvlokebh0) to view our presentation video.

 # References